Rank Name Score (top 3) Average SOS%

 Babs player rankings 2025

--Aug 2025
+-Nov 2025

 This UK ranking system for Bolt Action tournaments, organized and maintained by Tabletop Tommies, tracks competitive player performance across two-day events throughout the calendar year.
 It offers a fun and transparent way for players to compete nationally, earn recognition, and measure success within the UK scene.